RealVNC® is a registered Private Limited Company.

-We rely on your consent to handle your personal information in this way, except when we are providing a service you have asked us to as part of the contract between us.
+We rely on our legitimate interest to respond to your query to handle your personal information in this way, except when we are providing a service you have asked us to as part of the contract between us.
 Please keep in mind that if you do not provide us with the personal information we request from you for customer services purposes, we may not be able to fully answer your queries.

 If you have opted in to receive marketing communications from us, we will use your name and email address to provide you with marketing communications in line with any preferences you have told us about.

 If you have signed up to our UX list, we may invite you to take part in UX testing, invite you to let us know your thoughts on our products and to complete our UX and product surveys.
 During this process we may also ask you to provide details about your employer, your role and where you work, to help us better interpret the results of your feedback.